benmiller314/cdm2020fall/plans/lesson-21.md

 * Work on your website portfolios, and push a _[preview](https://github.com/benmiller314/website-portfolio-2020fall#deadlines-and-products)_ to GitHub: project folder (probably named 'docs'), work-in-progress screenshot from the browser, optional screenshot of your editor setup, and text description, plus updated list of assets/credits.

 **Plan for the Day**:
-1. Reflective writing (5 min)
+1. Reflective writing on current projects (5 min)
-2. Refresher on visual arguments we've liked (5 min)
+2. Reflective writing on websites we've liked (5 min)
 3. Gathering criteria (45 min)
 4. Sharing insights (10 min)
 5. EXT: Studio